qrst07/cloudmc-standard-kb/en/administration/openid-connect.md

 ### Overview of OpenID Connect

-OpenID Connect is authentication system based on OAuth 2.0, and is currently the most widely adopted external authentication system.
+OpenID Connect is an authentication system based on OAuth 2.0, and is currently the most widely adopted external authentication system.

 ### How to configure an external OpenID Connect provider